Moment by Moment: Critical response

 Moment by Moment was widely panned by critics and moviegoers.

 Vincent Canby of The New York Times wrote: "It's very difficult to understand what Miss Tomlin and Jane Wagner, who wrote and directed the film, wanted to do in 'Moment by Moment.'
 As romantic drama it's pretty tepid.
 That the two stars look enough alike to be brother and sister is no help, and though Miss Wagner's camera comes in for some tactful close-ups of flesh in the love scenes, they are singularly unerotic.
 One has the impression that these two lovers would prefer to be doing something else."

 Variety wrote that the film "has to rate as one of the major disappointments of 1978.
 What seemed like inspired casting on paper, the teaming of John Travolta and Lily Tomlin, fails badly in execution."

 Gene Siskel awarded the film 1.5 stars out of 4 and called it "a thoroughly awkward, frequently laughable love story that Travolta would do well not to defend, but to simply forget and move on to his next project.
 Chalk it up to working with the wrong people at the wrong time."
 Roger Ebert said on their TV show that the movie wasn't just bad—it was a "disaster."

 Gary Arnold of The Washington Post wrote: "The circumscribed nature of Jane Wagner's screenplay and the hazy nature of her direction tend to divorce the film from any semblance of reality, both social and erotic.
 For all practical purposes 'Moment by Moment' is a two-character idyll, concentrated at a location—the heroine's Malibu Colony beachhouse—that seems imaginary."

 Gilbert Adair of The Monthly Film Bulletin stated: "Critics are fond of attributing a film's badness to some hypothetical computer; this truly terrible movie might have been made by HAL in his most maudlin 'Bicycle-built-for-two' mood, as the plugs were being pulled out."

 Kevin Thomas of the Los Angeles Times was more positive in his review: "There have been many complaints that there is a lack of chemistry between the stars and that their dialogue is banal in the utmost ...
 Yet for those of us who respond to the intense concern Wagner projects for Tomlin and Travolta, there actually is chemistry between them and what they have to say to each other sounds lifelike rather than merely trite.
 At any rate, Tomlin and Travolta clearly have trusted in Wagner completely, giving themselves entirely to their roles, with Tomlin underplaying to Travolta's engaging projection of vulnerability."

+The New Yorker did not review the film at the time of release, but in 2019, New Yorker critic Richard Brody wrote a positive defense of the film, labeling it as one with "a tonal ambiguity to the bumptious romantic pursuit that follows, a surprisingly tremulous and fragile air, which may be what dismayed critics who were expecting a more conventional drama."

-Moment by Moment holds a 25% rating on Rotten Tomatoes based on eight reviews.
+Moment by Moment holds a 20% rating on Rotten Tomatoes based on 10 reviews.